The Omlet Blog Category Archives: Winter

 “The nights are drawing in and I couldn’t be happier knowing that my girls are safely tucked up in bed with their Omlet Autodoor closed behind them.
 The Autodoor has given me peace of mind, flexibility and a well needed lie in!
 Couldn’t recommend it enough!” – Hayley’s Lottie Haven

-Chickens are very good at coping in cold temperatures, but don’t like getting wet, so it would be kinder for them to be protected from the elements when in their run by our clear covers and windbreaks.
-Available in a variety of sizes to suit your run length, the clear run covers protect your girls from wind and rain so they can continue to play whatever the weather, whilst still allowing light into the run.
+Chickens are very good at coping in cold temperatures, but don’t like getting wet, adding a run cover allows them to be protected from the elements when outside in their run.
+Covers are available in a variety of sizes to suit your run length, the clear run covers protect your girls from wind and rain so they can continue to play whatever the weather, whilst still allowing light into the run.

 A close up of an Eglu coop outside

-Prevent chickens getting bored when rain stops play with a variety of fun and interactive toys they can play with in all weathers.
+Prevent chickens getting bored when rain stops play with a variety of fun and interactive toys that can keep them entertained in all weathers.
 The Chicken Perch provides an easy outdoor perch which can be installed in their run (and protected by the run covers) for when your chickens can’t perch in their usual spots around your garden.
 The Chicken Swing provides hours of fun and again, can be easily installed in any run.
 While the Peck Toys and Caddi Treat Holder offer enriching entertainment as well as a rewarding flow of treats.

 Prevent your chickens’ water from freezing with a water heater to ensure they have access to flowing water at all times.
 It is also recommended to provide extra layers pellets and treats during winter, as chickens will need more energy to keep themselves warm and lay their eggs in the colder months.